-For example, a living funeral can encourage loved ones to better accept or come to terms with an impending death.
+For example, a living funeral can encourage loved ones to better accept or come to terms with impending death.

 Even if this is about your life rather than death, it can still help loved ones process their grief in positive ways.
 Connecting with supportive friends and family is healing.

 Living funerals feel important.
-They honor someone in an almost sacred way, different from other milestone or birthday parties.
+They honor someone in an almost sacred way, different from other milestones or birthday parties.
 Guests celebrate the whole life of a person, from beginning to end, in a way that feels truly profound.

 This also helps remind everyone, including yourself, that a person who is dying is still a person.
 Living funerals bring tremendous joy to a somewhat dark experience.
 The celebrated person feels alive again seeing themselves through the eyes of the people who matter most.

 Very few of us feel in control of our own ending.
 This can help change that.